Dispose of Cups (Paper and/or Plastic) Right

 What about other plastics?
 Can all plastics be recycled?

-There is an abundance of plastic packaging in our society today and only about 9% of it can currently be recycled.
-This is due to limited markets for recycled plastic (not all manufacturers produce packaging from recycled plastic) and the complexities of sorting out the various kinds of plastic.
+There is an abundance of plastic packaging in our society today.
+Currently, about 9% of it can be recycled.
+This is due to limited markets for recycled plastic - not all manufacturers produce packaging from recycled plastic - and the complexities of sorting, processing, and recycling the various kinds of plastic.

 ---